OzzyGoylusun/Data-Driven-Product-Management-for-Global-Workout/README.md

 ### Data Preparation

 - Found in the *Datasets* folder, all datasets were first inspected and then loaded into various Pandas DataFrames in the appropriate sections of the code.
-- During inspection, duplicated, corrupt and missing aspects of the data were identified.
+- During inspection, various duplicated, corrupt and missing aspects of the data were identified.
 - Before loading any file into DataFrames, the code was written to pre-emptively handle all problematic parts in the datasets.